dcooney/ajax-load-more/README.txt

 == Changelog ==

+= 2.13.0.1 - November 10, 2016 =

+* FIX - almEmpty() callback function not firing because of updated return value of empty query.
+* FIX - almdebug() filter causing 'Missing argument 2 for apply_filters()' error for some users.
+* FIX - Shortcode builder UI heading update.

+= 2.13.0 - November 6, 2016 =

+* NEW - ID shortcode parameter.
+Assigning a unique ID to an Ajax Load More instance will allow for filters to be run more easily.
+* NEW - Added a new filter alm_query_args_[id] that let's users create custom filters based on the ID of the Ajax Load More instance.
+Users can easily target a specific instance of Ajax Load More to modify query $args.
+See https://connekthq.com/plugins/ajax-load-more/docs/filter-hooks/#alm_query_args
+* NEW - Added a debug filter to view the return contents of the Ajax Load More query in the browser console (add_filter( 'alm_debug', '__return_true' )).
+* FIX - Issue with cta_position parameter for Call to Actions add-on in shortcode builder.
+* UPDATE - Updated Shortcode Builder UI to add groupings for parameter types [Add-ons, Display Settings, Query Parameters].
+* UPDATE - Removed limit of 3 Taxonomy queries.
+Tax queries now support an unlimited amount however the Shortcode Builder is still capped at 3.
+* UPDATE - Adjusted max_pages shortcode parameter to default to 0.
+* UPDATE - Reworked alm_get_page_slug ()function to get current page slug.
+* UPDATE - Remove support for author slugs in favor of multiple author support and selection from the Shortcode Builder
+* UPDATE - Various UI/UX updates, new logos added to admin panel.

 = 2.12.0 - September 5, 2016 =
 * NEW - Completed integration of new Call to Actions add-on.